scribe-org/Scribe-Data/README.md

 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Data/blob/main/CONTRIBUTING.md) and [Wikidata and Scribe Guide](https://github.com/scribe-org/Organization/blob/main/WIKIDATAGUIDE.md) if you are interested in contributing to Scribe-Data.
 Work that is in progress or could be implemented is tracked in the [issues](https://github.com/scribe-org/Scribe-Data/issues) and [projects](https://github.com/scribe-org/Scribe-Data/projects).

 > [!NOTE]\
-> Just because an issue is assigned on GitHub doesn't mean that the team isn't interested in your contribution!
+> Just because an issue is assigned on GitHub doesn't mean the team isn't open to your contribution!
 Feel free to write [in the issues](https://github.com/scribe-org/Scribe-Data/issues) and we can potentially reassign it to you.

-Those interested can further check the [`-next release-`](https://github.com/scribe-org/Scribe-Data/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-Data/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Data/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.
+Those interested can further check the [`-next release-`](https://github.com/scribe-org/Scribe-Data/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-Data/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Data/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first-time contributors.

 After your first few pull requests organization members would be happy to discuss granting you further rights as a contributor, with a maintainer role then being possible after continued interest in the project.
 Scribe seeks to be an inclusive and supportive organization.
 We'd love to have you on the team!